 👋 Let’s Connect!

-This recipe was originally published in September 2017 and was updated in April 2021 with a new recipes and photos.
+This recipe was originally published in September 2017 and was updated in April 2021 with a new recipe and photos.

 - In a large bowl, combine the chicken, salt, and pepper until evenly coated.